dfelinto/blender-manual/manual/render/shader_nodes/converter/color_ramp.rst

 ..
 DO NOT EDIT FILE.
-This is simply a stub which copies everything from the link below (for cycles).
+This is simply a stub which copies everything from the link below (for Cycles).
 .. include:: /compositing/types/converter/color_ramp.rst